dyhes/zulip/docs/subsystems/realms.md

-# Realms in Zulip
+# Realms in Aloha

-Zulip allows multiple _realms_ to be hosted on a single instance.
+Aloha allows multiple _realms_ to be hosted on a single instance.
-Realms are the Zulip codebase's internal name for what we refer to in user-facing documentation as an organization (the name "realm" comes from [Kerberos](https://web.mit.edu/kerberos/)).
+Realms are the Aloha codebase's internal name for what we refer to in user-facing documentation as an organization (the name "realm" comes from [Kerberos](https://web.mit.edu/kerberos/)).

 Wherever possible, we avoid using the term `realm` in any user-facing string or documentation; "Organization" is the equivalent term used in those contexts (and we have linters that attempt to enforce this rule in translatable strings).
-We may in the future modify Zulip's internals to use `organization` instead.
+We may in the future modify Aloha's internals to use `organization` instead.

 The